Fertilité

 Ledowsky C., Steel A., Schloss J. (2021) – MTHFR polymorphisms and infertility, Advances in Integrative Medicine.

 Clément, A. (2019, January).
-Impact of MTHFR gene mutations in medicine (fertility in particular) and interest in therapeutic management.
+Impact of MTHFR gene mutations in medicine (particularly fertility) and the value of therapeutic management.
 Gyneco Online.